Home » Speed Training Science » SPEED TRAINING SCIENCE: Why Most Methods Fail (And What Actually Works)

 ❌ “one leg pushing harder”

-and start viewing sprint speed as:
+and start viewing running speed as:

 💥 the entire body continuously supporting aggressive movement relationships under force